 Originally named Edenduffcarrick Castle, in 1722 became known as Shane’s Castle, named after the Grandfather Shane McBrien O’Neill.
 Home to the O’Neill family since 1344, this family were the Kings of Ulster for over 1,000 years.
 The castle that stands in the country park on the north shore of Lough Neagh was burnt to the ground in 1814 and left in ruins.
 The O’Neill family still live on-site at the present house which was built in 1958.

 The castle had been reshaped by the famous architect John Nash.
 The arched rooms which remain intact, are beautiful, and well worth a little exploration.
-Shane’s Castle was used as a filming location for ‘The Games of Thrones’ in the 1st and 2nd seasons.
+Shane’s Castle was used as a filming location for ‘The Game of Thrones’ in the 1st and 2nd seasons.